 Now, I don’t drink milkshakes but I did try a sip of Strawberry and Marshmallow Milkshake (S$12++) that the kids ordered, and found it to be too sweet.
 But I was clearly the odd one out, with the kids and their dad hustling over it.
 Berrylicious (S$10++) was more my thing, delicious and healthier with yogurt as the base.

 Given that Privé Keppel Bay is located at what you might call the Monte Carlo of Singapore, the views are lovely.
 The restaurant has a laid back atmosphere and is the perfect place to enjoy a family meal by the water’s edge.
 Of course, it is always an added bonus when an outlet offers plenty of healthy, vegetarian and vegan options.

-They have a little outdoor playground and a kids’ corner with a television airing cartoons.
-The staff brought us 3 colouring sets for the kids as soon as we were seated.
-We also lucked out as it was Kids’ Day at Privé (which we didn’t know about).
-So, the kids stayed occupied with a magic show, balloons and glitter tattoos.
-Do note that Kids’ Day is every 1st and 3rd Sunday of the month.
-On these Sundays, the restaurant offers kid friendly activities from 12noon to 3pm, starting with a magic show, followed by balloon sculpting and then tattoos.
+Prive is big on the kid-friendly factor, with colouring sets, a little outdoor playground and a kids’ corner with a television airing cartoons.
+We lucked out further as it was coincidentally Kids’ Day at Privé (every 1st and 3rd Sunday of the month), so the kids stayed occupied with a magic show, balloon sculpting and glitter tattoos.
+These kid friendly activities are offered on Kids’ Days from 12noon to 3pm.
 The playground and colouring sets are available daily.
 Needless to say, the restaurant is our new favourite when it comes to Vegetarian-Friendly Restaurants that are also Kid-Friendly.

 VERDICT & Vegan-Friendly Factor